TuringLang/JuliaBUGS.jl/README.md

 Distributions.Normal{Float64}(μ=0.0, σ=1.0)
 ```

 After registering the function or distributions, they can be used just like any other functions or distributions provided by BUGS.

-**Caution** Please use these macros cautiously as they may cause name clashes and potential breaking behaviors.
+Please use these macros with caution as they may cause name clashes and potential breaking behaviors.

 ## Compilation